manu05X/CS-Fundamentals/src/main/java/com/manish/OOD/CreationalDesign/CreationalDesign.md

 }

-// Client code that uses the abstract factory to create related objects public class Car {
+// Client code that uses the abstract factory to create related objects
+//It holds references to the car components created by the factory, namely Engine, Wheels, and Seats. public class Car {
    private Engine engine;
    private Wheels wheels;
    private Seats seats;
+//The constructor accepts a CarFactory as a parameter.
+// It uses this factory to create the specific components for the car.
+// This allows the Car class to be flexible and work with any type of car factory (luxury or sports) without needing to know the specifics of how these components are created.

    public Car(CarFactory factory) {
       engine = factory.createEngine();
       wheels = factory.createWheels();
       seats = factory.createSeats();
    }

-   public void design() {
+   //The design() method calls the design() method of each component (engine, wheels, and seats).
+   // This method orchestrates the behavior of the individual components, demonstrating how they work together to create a car. public void design() {
       engine.design();
       wheels.design();